Eating Disorder Resources

-Here at Opal, we’ve created this Resources section to be just that – a resource.
+Here at Opal, we’ve created this resources section to be just that – a resource.
 We hope that the information here acts as a starting point in understanding and beginning to address these issues either for yourself or someone that you love.
 This section is not fully comprehensive, so we also invite you to contact us at any time to discuss other questions or concerns you may have.
+Included in these eating disorder resources are books, articles, support groups, podcasts, individuals to follow, and more.

 Weight Inclusive Resources